Romania

 Right to reside in Romania for EU/EEA and Swiss Confederation nationals, as well as for their family members

 EU/EEA and Swiss nationals residing in Romania for a period longer than three months should register with the Romanian immigration authority and apply for an administrative document named 'registration certificate'.
-Such document is issued by the competent immigration authority within one to two days from the date of filing the application.
+Such a document is issued by the competent immigration authority within one to two days from the date of filing the application.

 The registration certificate is issued with a validity between one to five years, depending on the supporting documentation available.